maroc81/qShowDesigner/Protocol.md

 Page No | 02 | Requests the currently selected page number.
 The response is the page number minus 1.
 Scenes | 03 | Requests all programmed scenes and their names for the given page number.
 Fixtures | 04 | Requests all fixtures and their details.
-Unknown | 0b | Currently unknown.
+Unknown | 0b | This command and response have been observed but the function is currently unknown.
 Change Page | 0d | Changes page up or down based on argument.
-Select Scene | 0f | Selects the specified scene.
+Push Button | 0f | "Pushes" one of the numbered buttons on show designer.

 ## Connect Sequence